Indians turn around slow start, surge back into contention

 After batting around .200 until mid-June and looking completely lost at the plate, the energetic third baseman, who finished third in MVP voting the past two seasons, has been on a tear.

-Ramírez has batted .320 since June 21 with 19 doubles, 12 homers and 39 RBIs, and returned to being the one batter in the lineup pitchers least want to face in a big spot.
+Ramírez has batted well over .300 since June 21 with 19 doubles, 12 homers and 39 RBIs, and returned to being the one batter in the lineup pitchers least want to face in a big spot.

 Indians fans are once again serenading him with “José, José, José” chants each time he digs into the batter’s box at Progressive Field.